 Starting an API using javascript

-I’ve been using Node.js for a decade, and I can say I’m happy with it.
+I’ve been using Node.js for a decade, and I can say that I’m happy with it.

-It is kind of crazy to think that the latest release of “Express” was more than a year ago, and it is still being used in millions of projects.
+It’s kind of crazy to think that the latest release of Express was over a year ago, yet it’s still used in millions of projects.
 To this day, it remains the most popular framework in Node.js.

-To answer that, in my opinion, it really depends on the project and the team you are working with.
-Other counter-questions you could ask to help make the decision are:
+To answer that, I believe, it really depends on the project and the team you are working with.
+Some counter-questions you could ask to help with the decision include:

 - Is there any other project using the same structure?

-- If you are thinking of using a new tool for the job, how different is it from the current structure?
+- If you are considering a new tool for the job, how different is it from the current structure?

-- How hard will it be to start a new structure?
+- How difficult will it be to adopt a new structure?

 - Do you want to keep projects on separate structures?

-The point I want to make is that it doesn’t matter which decision you make—it is a trade-off.
-By choosing to use a structure that hasn’t been updated for quite a while, you won’t receive the latest security updates.
+The point I want to make is that no matter what you decide, it’s a trade-off.
+If you choose to use a structure that hasn’t been updated for quite a while, you won’t benefit from the latest security updates.

 What I’m using for my projects?